-What it looks like: The caiman lizard is a colourful creature, featuring a dark orange/red head before changing to green on the main part of its body and then black or brown on its tail.
-This species may also have some yellow markings.
-They are covered in large scales, similar to a crocodile, making it equipped for life both on land and in water.
+What it looks like: The caiman lizard is a colourful creature, featuring a dark orange/red head which blends into a green on the main part of its body and then to a black or brown on its tail.
+They are covered in large scales, similar to a crocodile.

 - Caiman lizards are a large semi-aquatic species, spending most of their time in or near water.

-- The caiman lizard's long flattened tail helps it to steer while swimming.
+- The caiman lizard's long flattened, paddle-like tail helps it swim.

 - They have specialised teeth designed to deal with their food, such as snails.
 The molars are large and flattened, enabling them to crush shells.

 Threats: This species was previously hunted for its skin, but since protection was introduced in the 1970s they are no longer thought to be threatened with extinction.